 Attempt (of any charge i.e. Burglary, Theft, etc…)

-A misdemeanor is a criminal offense for which, based upon the type of misdemeanor, an offender can face up to one year in jail.
+A misdemeanor is a criminal offense in which, based upon the type of misdemeanor, an offender can face up to one year in jail.
 There are different types of misdemeanors, such as an “A” misdemeanor in which a one year sentence can result, a “B” misdemeanor, in which the defendant faces up to 90 days, and an unclassified misdemeanor in which the offender’s maximum is set forth in the statute.
 An example of an “A” misdemeanor is petit larceny.
 An example of a “B” misdemeanor is menacing third degree.
-Examples of unclassified misdemeanors are driving while intoxicated (DWI and referred to in some other states such as California as DUI), aggravated driving while intoxicated (a DWI in which the blood alcohol level, or BAC is .18 or above) and driving while ability impaired by drugs (DWAI drugs).
+Examples of unclassified misdemeanors are driving while intoxicated (DWI and referred to in some other states such as California as DUI), aggravated driving while intoxicated (a DWI in which the blood alcohol level, or BAC is .18 or above), and driving while ability impaired by drugs (DWAI drugs).

 Misdemeanors are criminal charges and have serious consequences such as jail, loss of driver's license, large fines, restitution, alcohol interlock device, permanent criminal record, and deportation.
 If charged with a misdemeanor call us right away.

 A Felony is any offense that can be punished by over one year in prison.
 These crimes range from an “A”, being the most serious to an “E” being the least serious.
 If you or a loved one is charged with a felony you need to contact us immediately in New Rochelle, New York.